HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 1. Risk evaluation algorithms are likely to evolve faster than IG constraints can be updated.

-    For example, constraining the [SHCImmunizationDM] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the current Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.
+    For example, constraining the [SHCVaccinationDM] profile to require specific `vaccineCode` values (e.g., only `CVX#207` and `CVX#208` for the current Moderna and Pfizer-BioNTech vaccines) could pose a problem if a new vaccine receives emergency authorization: recipients of the new vaccination would have non-conforming Immunization resources due to the constraints on `vaccineCode` until the IG could be updated and published.

 1. Risk evaluation algorithms may be actor- or context-dependent.